bwogit/CI_PP2_GAME/README.md

 ### Navigation Bar
 Navigation bar of the website, and is displayed on the 3 pages (Homepage), Game, Quiz and Contact.
 The navigation bar is responsive down to hamburger menu on mobile devices.
-- user story covered (3, 14, 8)
+- user story covered 3, 14, 8

 <details><summary>See feature</summary>
 <img src="assets/docs/features/features_header.jpg">
 </details>

-### help Modal
+### help
-Game instructions which pops up when the help icon is clicked
+Game instructions which pops up when the help icon is clicked on
-- user story covered
+- user story covered 1

 <details><summary>See feature</summary>
 <img src="assets/docs/features/features_games_rules.jpg">